 2. Eat more dark leafy greens or veggies.
 These veggies are not rich in B12, but they have folic acid, iron and vitamin B9.
 These nutrients help create vitamin B12!
 Examples include your lady’s finger, kale and broccoli.

-3. Add nutritional yeast in your diet.
+3. Add nutritional yeast to your diet.
 It’s a great source of B12!
-Nutritional yeast comes in flakes and powders but it’s also available in granules.
+Nutritional yeast comes in flakes and powders, but it’s also available in granules.
 You can use nutritional yeast like a seasoning!
 Sprinkle it over your food and mix it in your salad dressings or dips.

 5. Take B12 supplements – there are plenty of B12 supplements in the market.
 Buy organic/natural B12 supplements and check if it’s vegan-certified.
 Choose methylcobalamin B12 kind and pick the spray or liquid forms.
 They are easier to absorb and are convenient to use!

 6. Stay hydrated!
 B12 is a water-soluble vitamin, which means it needs water for better absorption in your gut.
 Ease fast absorption; drink eight or more glasses every day!